 Western Undergraduate Exchange Program (WUE)

 The Western Undergraduate Exchange (WUE) program allows select non-resident students the opportunity to attend a participating university at a reduced rate of tuition.
 Typically, the WUE program reduces non-resident tuition to 150% of the in-state rate for four years of study.
 The WUE will be calculated each year based on the annual in-state tuition rate.
-For the 2020-21 academic year, the WUE award at Western is valued at $13,100 per year, or $52,400 over four years (tuition for 2019-20 will be approximately $9,790).
+For the 2020-21 academic year, the WUE award at Western is valued at $13,425 (tuition for 2020-21 will be reduced to approximately $9,465).

 First-year applicants who are residents of Alaska, Arizona, California, Colorado, the Commonwealth of the Northern Mariana Islands (CNMI), Guam, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah or Wyoming may be considered for the WUE at Western.